Trentonom0r3/After-Diffusion/README.md

 - Creativity and imagination play a significant role in exploring the full potential of the extension.

 ## Currently In Development
--Swapping to AERender Background rendering
+- Swapping to AERender Background rendering
-   -Should be able to change things so that we aren't adding or changing anything in comp, other than adding the generated images.
+   - Should be able to change things so that we aren't adding or changing anything in comp, other than adding the generated images.
--Option to change webUI URL.
-(Collab users, and --nowebui users) -Key-Frameable SD Parameters
+- Option to change webUI URL.
+(Collab users, and --nowebui users)
+- Key-Frameable SD Parameters
-   -This will include a custom droppable 'Psuedo-Effect'.
+   - This will include a custom droppable 'Psuedo-Effect'.

 ## Coming Soon
 - Loras, scripts, etc.